Donations

 How to donate?

-You can donate the amount of your choice using your PayPal account or using a Credit Card through this easy to use and secure system.
+You can donate the amount of your choice using your PayPal Account or using a Credit Card through this easy to use and secure system.
 Or you can feel free to contact me if you would rather use any other payment method.

 Thank you & Oyata Budusaranai (May Buddha Protect You in Sinhala).